 Step 2: Grant Authority

-In Iowa, a power of attorney is presumed to be durable unless it’s specified to be non-durable on the form.
+In Iowa, a power of attorney is presumed to be durable unless you specifify on the form that it’s non-durable.

 Step 4: Sign and Date the Form

-3. Storing and Using Your Form in Iowa
+Storing and Using Your DPOA Form in Iowa

 Signing on Behalf of the Principal